quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ## The dynamic traffic scenario

-In this section, we consider yet another more complex deployment scenario where multiple `Endpoints` communicate with each other using SCHC, but the traffic patterns of these `Endpoints` are dynamic and can change over time.
+In this section, we consider yet another more complex deployment scenario where multiple `Endpoints` communicate with each other using SCHC, but the traffic patterns of these `Endpoints` are dynamic and change over time.
 This scenario typically occurs in Smart Buildings applications, where different configurations are deployed based on the current season, occupancy, etc.
   For example, thermostats setpoints are set differently in winter and summer.

 In this scenario, we have three `Endpoints` A, B and C. A, B feature a temperature and thermostat functionality, while C is a server that collects and processes the data from A and B.

- We further assume that the Endpoints A, B and C are first registered with the `Domain Manager` of the domain which they are part of, and that they are provisioned with an initial `Context`.
-This `Context` is used to compress the temperature and thermostat data sent by A and B to C. The `Context` is tailored to the specifics of the temperatures recorded during winter, and the thermostat setpoints used during this season.
+We further assume that the `Endpoints` A, B and C are first registered with the `Domain Manager` of the domain which they are part of, and that they are provisioned with an initial `Context`.
+This `Context` is used to compress the temperature and thermostat data sent by A and B to C, and is tailored to the specifics of the temperatures recorded during winter, and the thermostat setpoints used during this season.

 ~~~~~~~
       +----------------+